 Z Smith Reynolds Library’s previous strategic plan was put in place in 2007, in conjunction with the Wake Forest strategic plan.
 By 2011, all viable components of the plan had been accomplished.
 Our success in accomplishing this ambitious plan was affirmed when ZSR won the ACRL Excellence in Academic Libraries award for 2011.

 July 1, 2014 brought an unplanned change to Z. Smith Reynolds Library.
 Its Dean, Lynn Sutton, was invited to take on the role of Vice Provost of Wake Forest University.
-Again, ZSR Library wants to keep its forward momentum going, while recognizing that a new dean will want to set his/her own agenda.
-To that end, for FY15, the Library leadership team established this set of objectives that will build on the 2012-2014 priorities, keep the Library as the hub of campus intellectual life and prepare for the future Capital Campaign renovations.
-Above all, these are designed to keep the Library focused on its primary mission to help faculty, students and staff succeed.
+Again, ZSR Library wanted to keep its forward momentum going, while recognizing that a new dean will want to set his/her own agenda.
+To that end, for FY15, the Library leadership team established a set of objectives to help keep the Library as the hub of campus intellectual life and prepare for the Capital Campaign renovations.